 MyDegreePlan is an online degree audit system that tracks your progression toward completion of your goal at Cochise College.

 To explore this system, sign in to MyCochise and click the MyDegreePlan link under resources.
-To login directly use MyDegreePlan direct link, your username is your Cochise College ID (your C number) and your password should be in a message in your Cochise College email account.
+Go to the MyDegreePlan website to login directly, your login information should be in a message in your Cochise College email account.
 If you misplace or forget your password, or have other questions, email firstname.lastname@example.org.

 AzTransfer.com help students navigate their higher education options within the state of Arizona.
 Information and resources represent each of Arizona’s public and tribal community colleges and universities.
 The website’s tools assist students in transfer planning and explains how their courses transfer, meet requirements and apply to certain degree program.

 Cochise College provides accessible educational opportunities that are responsive to a diverse population and lead to constructive citizenship, meaningful careers and lifelong learning.